airswap/airswap-about/contracts/types.md

-Types is a library contract of protocol structs.
+Types is a library contract of protocol structs, functions, and constants for the Swap contract.
 [View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/source/types).

 # Structs